NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Exposes students to a wide variety of topics encompassed within the field of paleontology.
 Offers substantial knowledge of the major groups of life represented in the fossil record.
 Discusses the most fundamental concepts in paleontology, such as key principles of evolution and paleoecology.
 Offers an understanding of what paleontologists do, why the field is so crucial, and why all earth scientists should have at least a basic understanding of paleontology.
 Requires two weekend field trips (dates will be discussed in class).
 Course lab fee of $21 for transportation, lab applies.

 Is an intensive field course giving students hands-on experience with several aspects of Earth Science field work.
 Involves 8 to 10 hours of field work per day, for three to five days per week, for four to six weeks.
 Is the required capstone experience for Geology majors.
 Course lab fee of $650 for practical experience applies.

 Exposes students to current research topics in Earth Science and related fields.
 Provides an opportunity for students to attend bi-weekly lectures presented by department faculty and invited speakers.
-Lectures are usually a summary of the speaker's recent research results, or investigative projects in an earth science industry.
-May be repeated for a maximum of 2 credits toward graduation.
+Incorporates lectures that are usually a summary of the speaker's recent research results, or investigative projects in an earth science industry.
+May be repeated for a maximum of 1 credits toward graduation.

 Engages students in supervised geologic or environmental work in a professional setting.
 Requires approval by the Chair of the Department of Earth Science.
 Includes maintaining a journal of student experiences and preparing a paper summarizing their experience.
 A maximum of 3 credit hours may be counted toward graduation.
 May be graded Credit/No Credit.